carbon-language/carbon-lang/llvm/docs/AliasAnalysis.rst

 -------------------------------------------

 This section lists the various implementations of the ``AliasAnalysis`` interface.
-With the exception of the `-no-aa`_ implementation, all of these `chain`_ to other alias analysis implementations.
+With the exception of the :ref:`-no-aa <aliasanalysis-no-aa>` implementation, all of these :ref:`chain <aliasanalysis-chaining>` to other alias analysis implementations.

-.. _no-aa:
-.. _-no-aa:
+.. _aliasanalysis-no-aa:

 The ``-no-aa`` pass
 ^^^^^^^^^^^^^^^^^^^